 A valuable piece of information that the media often fails to discuss during colon cancer awareness month is that the rates of colon cancer are much higher in Western countries (Europe, Canada, the U.S., and Australia) than in Africa or the Far East.

 According to this 2007 paper, the rate of colon cancer is over 16 times higher in African Americans than in rural South Africans (65 in 100k people in the U.S. vs 4 in 100k people in Sub-Saharan Africa).
 Colon cancer rates in caucasian Americans are almost as high.

-For decades, researchers like Dr. Denis Burkitt have postulated that Western diets, high in protein and fat but low in fiber, raise colon cancer risk compared with African diets, which are high in whole food carbohydrates, resistant starch and fiber, and low in fat, protein and oils.
+For decades, researchers like Dr. Denis Burkitt have postulated that Western diets, high in animal protein and fat but low in fiber, raise colon cancer risk compared with African diets, which are high in whole food carbohydrates, resistant starch and fiber, and low in fat, protein and oils.

 A fascinating 2015 study, nicknamed The African Diet Swap, and published in Nature Communications, confirmed that a high-carb, high-fiber diet like that of the rural Africans can substantially reduce colon cancer risk.
 The study also demonstrated that your microbiome (bacteria living in your gut) plays an important role in this anti-cancer effect.